kirikvi/sp2-kirikvi/README.md

-# Strapi Project
+# Semester Project 2

-To run the project:
+I was to make an online store.
+I wanted to make a skin care e-store.

+## Description

+## Built With
+- Strapi
+- Sass

+## Getting Started
+1. Clone the repo
+2. Install dependencies:
 ```
 npm install
+```

+## Running
+To run the app, run the following command:

 npm run develop
-```

 The admin panel will open at `http://localhost:1337/admin`.